hande-qmc/hande/documentation/users_guide/manual.rst

     more excitors) are randomly selected to make spawning attempts.
 This has been shown to give substantially more stable dynamics and reduce the plateau height in several systems.

+**ccmc_linked**
+    Default: off

+    The spawning dynamics sample the terms H*T^n.
+The linked cluster theorem means that the only terms which contribute are those where the exitation sampled from the Hamiltonian has an orbital in common with each excitor in the cluster operator (this also means that clusters with more than 4 excitors in can be ignored).
+Rejecting spawning from unlinked clusters gives more stable dynamics and a lower plateau height.

 Calculation options: DMQMC options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^